sethfowler/libvoyeur/README.md

 ensure that the various helper libraries like `libvoyeur-exec` are in the same directory as `libvoyeur`.

-The public API can be found in `include/voyeur.h`.
-The test harness, found in `test/voyeur-test.c`, has a number of examples.
+The public API is documented in [voyeur.h](include/voyeur.h).

+For more examples, the tests in [voyeur-test.c](test/voyeur-test.c) might be useful.